pollend/AmnesiaTheDarkDescent/README.md

 ## Current Features

-- Graphics backend rework in BGFX
+- Graphics backend rework in The Forge
-  - got rid of the bookkeeping for the viewport size, so it's possible to resize the window and have all the window frame buffers update.
+  - removed bookkeeping for the viewport size, so it's possible to resize the window and have all the window frame buffers update.
   - Dropped usage of the OpenGL fixed function pipeline.
-  - Possible to use DirectX 11, but there are a lot of rendering artifacts that need to be fixed before it's a viable option
+  - At the moment this is pretty unstable origin/bgfx is a more complete implementation but going forward the bgfx branch is abandoned.
 - hpl::Event is an interface that makes building Observables a lot easier.
+- RTTI interface avoid the overhead of using dynamc_cast<>
 ## Random Ideas

 - Replace newton physics with Jolt [ticket](https://github.com/pollend/AmnesiaTheDarkDescent/issues/20)